xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 Now that the XMTP identity associated with your blockchain account is connected to the XMTP network, you can send and receive messages with XMTP.

-For simplicity, your "hello world" app enables you to send a preconfigured "gm" message (hello world) to your own already connected account.
+For simplicity, your "hello world" app enables you to send a preconfigured "gm" message (hello world) to an XMTP message bot that is programmed to automatically reply to an address it receives a message from.
 This makes it easy for you to immediately see the outcome of sending a message.

 1. In the `my-app/src` directory, create a `hooks` directory.
 In the `hooks` directory, create a file named `useStreamMessages.js`.